hermeznetwork/price-updater-service/README.md

 1. `setup-origin --origins "items,comma,separated"`
     This command will set up hostnames that the system will accept as incoming requests.
 The default value is `*`, which means it accepts all requests.

+### Update Static Tokens

+There is just one command for update static tokens:

+1. `update-static-token --tokenID 1 --price 1.531`
+    This command will update the price of given tokenID

 ### Server

 There is just one command for running the server: